|

 How to Strip Chalk Paint to Natural Wood

 Can you strip chalk paint to the natural wood?
 Yes you can!
 I did not think it was possible, but asked around and checked out Pinterest and decided to give it a try.
 Surprisingly the process is very simple.
-But it is lots of work, especially if your furniture piece has lots of pretty embellishments like this blush pink painted printer cabinet has.
+But it is work, especially if your furniture piece has lots of pretty embellishments like this blush pink painted printer cabinet has.

 The process is pretty typical of furniture stripping with a little extra effort in crevices etc. Let me show you all the steps Hubs took in stripping this piece down to a natural wood surface.
 Full credit goes to Hubs on this makeover, he took the challenge while I was working on the computer beside him.

-Supplies for Stripping Chalk Paint
+Supplies for Night Stand Makeover Stripping

 Paint Stripper